What to do when you need to quarantine at home or in the place you're staying after you arrive in England from abroad.

 - you or someone in the place where you’re staying develop symptoms of COVID-19

 - you get a positive test result for your day 2 or day 8 test

-If any of these things apply, your household must quarantine with you, following the same rules and for the same length of time as you.
+If any of these things apply, they must quarantine or self-isolate with you, following the same rules and for the same length of time as you.

 - have received a negative result to both your day 2 and day 8 tests

 Under the Test to Release scheme you can choose to pay for a private COVID-19 test on day 5.
 If the result is negative (and the result of your day 2 test was negative or inconclusive), you can end your quarantine.

 You do not have to do this – it’s a voluntary test.